-Crossarms shall, when installed, withstand the vertical loads specified in rule 252, A without the stress under these loads exceeding 50 percent of the assumed ultimate stress of the material.

-Exception: For built up steel crossarms on steel structures, see table 16 for minimum overload capacity factors.
+Crossarms shall, when installed, withstand the vertical loads specified in rule 252, A, without the stress under these loads exceeding 50 percent of the assumed ultimate stress of the material.
+Exception: For built up metal crossarms on metal structures, see table 17 for minimum overload capacity factors.